rawiriblundell/jsonprint/README.md

 **Example:** `somecommand | json_str_escape`

 Some characters in json must be escaped.
 A lot of advice at the better end of a google will center around using `perl` or `python` to do this.
-If we assume that, then we may as well just use `perl` or `python` for everything else, right?!
+If we assume that, then we may as well just use `perl` or `python` for everything else.
+Right?!

 So this function converts its stdin into a single column of octals.
 Then it finds any undesirable octals and prints an escaped replacement.

 This might be computationally expensive, so try to avoid it if you can.